Ben-0-mad/YT-TMS-Finder/README.md

   ```
 - Can I add my own songs to the database?

   Yes, itspoma made this possible.
 Just upload that mp3 file into the "mp3s" folder.
 Now do `python collect-fingerprints-of-songs.py`.
 Any song in the 'mp3s' folder that was previously added already will be skipped.
 The song is now added into the database and can be recognised.
-For more info please check out: https://github.com/itspoma/audio-fingerprint-identifying-python
+For more info please check out [itspoma's repo](https://github.com/itspoma/audio-fingerprint-identifying-python)